 What Are The Best Supplements for Small Dogs?

-This joint supplement comes in many different forms to suit different breeds, severity of joint stiffness, and sizes of dogs.
-I would recommend the following for small breeds based upon their unique needs:
+This joint supplement comes in many different forms to suit different breeds, the severity of joint stiffness, and sizes of dogs.
+I would recommend the following for small breeds based on their unique needs:

 - Cosequin soft chews may be offered as a tasty treat.

 - Cosequin chewable tablets may be crushed and mixed into wet food to offer joint support to dogs without teeth.